stevekinney/tailwind-workshop/src/content/tailwind-layers.md

 The components layer comes next and is where you define common design patterns as reusable components, typically by applying utility classes with Tailwind's `@apply` directive.
 These components are higher in specificity compared to base styles but lower than utility classes.

 Components are often expressed in your CSS files using the `@layer components {}` directive.

-Example:
+Here is an example:

 ```css
 @layer components {